CCrocilla/horizon-shop/TESTING.md

 * Surface Duo

 ### **Bugs**
-- No other bugs could be found in the website during the test phase.
+- No other bugs, other than the ones described in Agile Board (Issues: [#113](https://github.com/CCrocilla/horizon-shop/issues/113) and [#124](https://github.com/CCrocilla/horizon-shop/issues/124) ), have been found in the website during the test phase.
+The Issue #124 has already been fixed while regarding issue #113 a fix could not be implemented due to timing constraints.
+This will be sorted in future releases.

 ### **Future Implementation**